podefr/olives-virtualised-grid/README.md

-##An example of infinite scroll using Olives
+##An example of a virtualised Grid using Olives' data binding plugin

 Demo page : http://podefr.github.io/olives-virtualised-grid/